-- Subd.
-33. Regularly or regular basis.
-"Regularly or regular basis" means a cumulative total of more than 30 days within any 12-month period. - Subd.
-34. Second Adult Caregiver.
-"Second Adult Caregiver" means an adult who cares for children in the licensed program along with the license holder for a cumulative total of more than 500 hours annually. - Subd.
-36. State Building Code.
-"State Building Code" means those codes and regulations adopted by the commissioner of administration in accordance with section 326B.107 and contained in Minnesota Rules, chapter 1300. - Subd.
-37. Substitute.
-"Substitute" means an adult who is responsible for the duties of a license holder when the license holder is not present at the program for a cumulative total of not more than 500 hours annually. - Subd.
-38. Supervision.
-For purposes of licensed family child care and group family child care; - (a) Caregivers must be within sight and hearing of a newborn at all times without the assistance of a mechanical or electronic device. - (b) Supervision means a caregiver being within sight or hearing of an infant, toddler, or preschooler at all times so that the caregiver is capable of intervening to protect the health and safety of the child. - (c) For a school age child, supervision means a caregiver being available for assistance and care without the assistance of a mechanical or electronic device so that the child's health and safety is protected. - (d) The caregiver has an awareness of and responsibility for the activity of each child and being near enough to respond and reach children immediately, including responding to the child's basic needs and protecting them from harm. - (e) Direct supervision means the caregiver positions themselves so that they can always observe all children and are watching, counting, and listening. - (f) The caregiver has knowledge of each child's needs and is accountable for their care at all times, including but not limited to, developmental and behavioral needs and parental preferences. - Subd.
-39.Toxic and hazardous materials.
-"Toxic and hazardous materials" are substances, chemicals, chemical compounds, or similar items that even in small quantities are likely or capable to cause injury, illness, or death when ingested, inhaled, absorbed, or comes into contact with a child's skin, eyes, mouth, or mucous membranes.

 Subd.
+54. State Building Code.
+"State Building Code" means those codes and regulations adopted by the commissioner of administration in accordance with section 326B.107 and contained in Minnesota Rules, chapter 1300.

+Subd.
+3755.
+Substitute.
+"Substitute" means an adult who is responsible for the duties of a license holder when the license holder or primary provider of care in community-based child care programs is not present at the program for a cumulative total of not more than 500 hours annually.

+Subd.
+3856.
+Supervision.
+For purposes of licensed family child care and group family child care; "supervision" means:

+- (a) Caregivers must be within sight and or hearing of a newborn newborns, infants, toddlers, and preschoolers at all times without the assistance of a mechanical or electronic device. - (b) Supervision means a caregiver being within sight or hearing of an infant, toddler, or preschooler at all times so that the caregiver is capable of intervening and must intervene to protect the health and safety of the child. - (eb) For a school age child, supervision means a caregiver being available for assistance and care without the assistance aid of a mechanical or electronic device so that the child's health and safety is protected. - (dc) The caregiver has an awareness of and responsibility for the activity of each child and being near enough to respond and reach children immediately, including responding to the child's basic needs and protecting them from harm. - (e) Direct supervision means the caregiver positions themselves so that they can always observe all children and are watching, counting, and listening.

+(f) The caregiver has knowledge of each child's needs and is accountable for their care at all times, including but not limited to, developmental and behavioral needs and parental preferences.

+Subd.
+39.57.
+Toxic and hazardous materials.
+"Toxic and hazardous materials substances" are substances, chemicals, chemical compounds, or similar items that even in small quantities are likely or capable to cause injury, illness, or death when they are ingested, inhaled, absorbed, or comescome into contact with a child's skin, eyes, mouth, or mucous membranes.

-40. Variance.
-"Variance" means written permission by the commissioner for a license holder or applicant to depart from the provisions of a specified subdivision in this chapter and in accordance with the requirements in section 245A.04, subdivision 9.
+Subd.
+4058.
+Variance.
+"Variance" means written permission by the commissioner for a license holder or applicant to depart from the provisions of a specified subdivision in this chapter and in accordance with the requirements in section 245A.04, subdivision 9, for a license holder or applicant to depart from a specific requirement in this chapter.